 What should I bring along to a Yoga class?

-You will also need to bring with you a throw/blanket (we may use this is place under our knees and under the neck for support during some postures.
+You are also welcome to bring with you a throw/blanket (we may use this is place under our knees, hips and neck for support during some postures.
 It's also nice to drape over yourself in savasana (relaxation) at the end of the class)